-Before starting calibration it is always wise to check that information about the installed optical filters has been "entered" correctly in the active set-up of the Monitor.
-If the incorrect UA number is "entered" for the optical filter in a particular position, the incorrect optical filter factors will be used in the calculation of the calibration factors, and calibration will therefore be useless.
+Before starting calibration it is always wise to check that information about the installed optical filter has been "entered" correctly in the active set-up of the Monitor.
+If the incorrect UA number is "entered" for the optical filter, the incorrect optical filter factors will be used in the calculation of the calibration factors, and calibration will therefore be useless.